Putting a Dollar Value on an E-Commerce Website

 Timeline to Sell an E-commerce Business

 Every e-commerce business differs in the amount of time it takes to sell.
 From the valuation process to escrow and finally payment can usually take from 3 to 6 months.
-However, using an experienced business broker like Tom Culo will decrease the time it takes to sell an e-commerce business.
+However, using an experienced business broker should certainly help.